paintparty/jus/README.md

 the Free Software Foundation, either version 2 of the License, or (at your option) any later version, with the GNU Classpath Exception which is available at https://www.gnu.org/software/classpath/license.html.

+I am reporting this account/repository because it appears to be a short-lived, substantially AI-generated SEO/reputation campaign targeting named individuals and a company, rather than a genuine FOSS/free-culture project.

+This project look alot like SEO spam.
+The repository appears designed for search indexing via Codeberg Pages, multilingual sitemaps, crawler-friendly robots.txt, and legal-looking AI-generated articles.
+It includes accusations about named people and a company, and seems to use Codeberg primarily as hosting for reputational/search visibility rather than shared FOSS.

+I understand this is separate from username availability.
+For transparency, I discovered this user and repo because I am interested in using the “jus” namespace for a legitimate project if Codeberg ever determines the current account violates policy and releases the name.
+The project, which I just released, is a fully-functioning TUI app for Clojure dialects.
+It is a beginner-friendly gateway to project creation, the REPL, running repo tasks, and exploring Clojure community resources.